Get Involved With Other Citizen Science Projects

 Upon analysis, the data should inform researchers how the ionosphere reacted to the eclipse.
 The data will be compared to existing computer models of the ionosphere, potentially improving the accuracy of those models.
 Researchers will also be looking at how the ionosphere’s refractive properties varied during the beginning and ending phases of the eclipses.

 HamSCI was formed to encourage collaboration between radio amateurs and scientists.
 It has three guiding principles: to advance scientific research and understanding through amateur radio activities; to encourage the development of new technologies to support this research; and to provide educational opportunities for the amateur community and the public.
-Based upon those principles, HamSCI engages with the scientific community, the radio amateur community and the citizen science community.
+Based upon those principles, HamSCI engages with the scientific community, the radio amateur community and the participatory science community.